qq1012510777/cuDFNsys/Manual/Manual.md

 ```
 One can input the name of `.csv`, either `InputParametersForDeterministicDFN` or `InputParametersForStochasticDFN`.

-Then, the program asks you to interactively input some other parameters, e.g., the minimum and maximum, the inlet and outlet head values, and so on.
+Then, the program will load parameters for mesh and flow simulation, in `Mesh_parameters.csv` and `PT_parameters.csv`, respectively, e.g., the minimum and maximum expected finite element sizes, the inlet and outlet head values, and so on.

 ### 2.4.
 Particle tracking
 ```